 Vienna caters to your needs in terms of education, social and health services and also offers a wide range of leisure and cultural activities.

-For the sixth consecutive time, Vienna tops Mercer’s Quality of Living ranking for international cities.
+For the eighth consecutive time, Vienna tops Mercer’s Quality of Living ranking for international cities.

 Just take a look at a menu in a Vienna restaurant or a local telephone book and you’ll understand that this city is a colorful mix of cultures.
 Along with U.N.
 Headquarters and numerous International corporations, and let’s not forget the Non-Austrian spouses and partners of Austrians (and there is a lot of us) we have many cultures from around the world making it an interesting salad bowl of people.